anhthi-boilerplate/react-boilerplate/README.md

 - `@babel/preset-react`: used to transform jsx code to js code
 - `@babel/preset-typescript`: used to transform typescript
 - `@babel/runtime`: contains Babel modular runtime helpers
-- `@babel/plugin-transform-runtime`: come along with @babel/runtime
+- `@babel/plugin-transform-runtime`: come along with `@babel/runtime`
 - `babel-loader`: serve as a JS file loader to Babel

 ## 🌄 Install and setup Webpack

 Webpack is a module bundler.
-Its main purpose is to bundle JS files after being transformed by Babel for usage in the browser.
+The main purpose is to bundle JS files after being transformed by Babel for usage in the browser.
 Now there are some other bundlers such as Rollup but webpack is still a big one.
 Install webpack and its related packages by running the command below

     npm i webpack webpack-cli webpack-dev-server webpack-merge html-webpack-plugin -D

 There are 3 webpack config files in this repo.
-Of course, we can still have more for other environments such as uat...but to keep the repo short, we just have 3 now
+Of course, we can still have more for other environments such as uat, dryrun...but to keep the repo short, we just have 3 now

 - `webpack.base.js`: the main config file
 - `webpack.dev.js`: the config file for development
 - `webpack.prod.js`: the config file for production

-To start development or bundle for production, we need to add some scripts below
+To start development or bundle for production, we need to add start, start:prod and build

     "start": "webpack serve --config webpack/webpack.dev.js",
     "start:prod": "npm run build && cd dist && npx serve",